CASE FILE #BLPD-1881-08-10-001

 Death in Prison

-Sarah Jane Robinson dies in prison.
+Sarah Jane Robinson dies in prison after serving her sentence.

 SIMILAR CASES